Spain - Day 24 : Smelling on the bus

-Around 6 in the morning we stopped again.
+Around 6 in the morning, we stopped again.
 I had been hungry for the past 12 hours.
-During the previous stop we had bought a pack of chocolate cookies, as that had the best price to calorie ratio.
+During the previous stop, we had bought a pack of chocolate cookies, as that had the best price-to-calorie ratio.
 Here there was no food.
 We were still 200 kilometers from Paris.
 We wouldn't stop for breakfast until 9.
 The highway stores were all super expensive.
-After 15 minutes we found the best solution, two baguettes and a bit of cheese.
-On a curb near the bus we ate everything.
-So far the return journey had been going well, we didn't want to let the bus out of our sight now.
+After 15 minutes, we found the best solution, two baguettes and a bit of cheese.
+On a curb near the bus, we ate everything.
+So far, the return journey had been going well, we didn't want to let the bus out of our sight now.

-After a while the other passengers returned as well.
+After a while, the other passengers returned as well.
 'Stefan' asked where we had been.
-We told him we had been in Spain.
+We told him we had been to Spain.
 Then came 'the question about cycling vacation'.
 Every year there was a default question we would continuously get after saying where we had cycled.
 This year it was 'Where in Spain?'.
 We told him we had cycled from north to south and back.
 Then he asked how long that had taken us.
 We told him we had been cycling for three weeks.
-He looked confused and said 'but then I don't understand something... how far did you cycle each day?.'
+He looked confused and said, 'but then I don't understand something... how far did you cycle each day?.'
 It took several minutes before he understood how far we had cycled.

-As soon as Bram got home he took an 'after' picture.
-Before leaving he had already taken a 'before' photo.
+As soon as Bram got home, he took an 'after' picture.
+Before leaving, he had already taken a 'before' photo.